 To find related applications, check out the report about computer vision in energy and utility applications.

-Safety and Security Applications in Smart Cities
+Safety and Security Applications for Smart Cities

-1. Perimeter monitoring and Person detection
+1. Perimeter Monitoring and Person Detection

 The detection of people has a wide range of applications in smart cities.
 Applications include computer vision methods for real-time video analysis to interpret human activity.
 Other computer vision applications are used to detect people and activity recognition in restricted areas at airports or rail stations.